dshah1901/Project-49-NotOptimusPrime/README.md

 1. You would be able to see different speakers, their gender and their intelligiblity levels.
 You can aslo run the mdeia and try guessing what the speaker is trying to say.

-2. Clicking on the tilte would redirect to the page with imformation about the command.
+2. Clicking on the title would redirect to the page with imformation about the command.
    This page also has option to predict using a normal speech recogniton and using the model proposed in this research.
    The prediction is real time nd thus might take some time.